Vulcan 900 Classic LT

 The driver's seat may be too low for me but at least it's wide enough.

 Almost no vibration, not enough to be a problem for me, anyway.
-The BMW always buzzed at almost any speed, at times it was bothersome in the handgrips.
+The BMW always buzzed at almost any speed, at times the BMW was bothersome in the handgrips.

-Monoshock linkage is actually more sophisticated than the direct link shock BMW.
-But no damper adjustment.
+Monoshock linkage is actually more sophisticated than the direct link shock of my old BMW.
+But too bad there is no damper adjustment.

 July 17, 2007 1295 km.
 I went back to the dealer today.
 Jeff introduced me to the parts guy and I got a discount on two oil filters (one for the Burgman), a shop manual.

 I changed the oil for 10W-40 Castrol, and put in a new filter.
+To check the oil in the sight glass, the bike needs to be vertical, and I need to be down on the ground (difficult without a centre stand!).
 I can hold the bike vertically by putting boards under the sidestand, and a block under the right footpeg bracket.

 The oil came out clean, I was surprised the oil filter was almost empty (but not dry).
 I had to buy a new filter wrench adapter $6.00 at Cdn Tire.
 The original filter was on real tight.